How Memory Works

 5- Ginkgo Biloba

-Ginkgo Biloba is the most well-known herb in terms of providing a memory boost.
-Early studies have shown the herb’s ability to protect nerve cells, and this positive effect has been studied in Alzheimer’s and dementia patients with very powerful results (5).
+Ginkgo biloba is the most well-known herb for providing a memory boost.
+Early studies have shown the herb’s ability to protect nerve cells, and this positive effect has been studied in Alzheimer’s and dementia patients with compelling results (5).

-The two compounds that are thought to be responsible for these effects are flavonoids and terpenoids which are found in the leaves of this herb.
-This makes Ginkgo Biloba an excellent tea for memory retention.
+The two compounds thought to be responsible for these effects are flavonoids and terpenoids, which are found in the leaves of this herb.
+This makes Ginkgo biloba an excellent tea for memory retention.

 6- Lion's Mane Mushroom Tea

 Lion’s Mane Mushroom supports memory and cognitive function.
-It boosts memory through two main mechanisms.
-By stimulating the synthesis of the Nerve Growth Factor (NGF), which is necessary to keep neurons healthy and strong, and by reducing the effects of the amyloid ß(25-35) peptide that contributes to Alzheimer's and causes learning and memory problems.
+It boosts memory through two main mechanisms: stimulating the synthesis of the Nerve Growth Factor (NGF), which is necessary to keep neurons healthy and strong, and reducing the effects of the amyloid ß(25-35) peptide, which contributes to Alzheimer's and causes learning and memory problems.

 A double-blind, placebo-controlled trial was performed on elderly Japanese diagnosed with mild cognitive impairment.
-In comparison to the placebo group, the Lion's Mane group showed significantly higher cognitive function scores after eight weeks (6).
+Compared to the placebo group, the Lion's Mane group showed significantly higher cognitive function scores after eight weeks (6).

 7- MCT Coconut Oil